fieldtrip/website/tutorial/coregistration_opm.md

     transform_scan2helmet = scan_helmet_aligned.cfg.transform;
     transform_scan2face   = scan_face_aligned.cfg.transform;
     transform_helmet2face = transform_scan2face/transform_scan2helmet;

+These are all expressed as 4x4 matrices that represent [homogenous coordinate transformations](/faq/homogenous).

 ### Apply the transformation matrix to the sensors

-The transformation matrix `transform_helmet2face` can now be used to update the sensor definition, which aligns the sensors with head-based coordinate system .
+The transformation matrix `transform_helmet2face` can now be used to update the sensor definition, which aligns the sensors with head-based coordinate system.

+    fieldlinebeta2 = ft_read_sens('fieldlinebeta2.mat');  % from fieldtrip/template/grad
+    fieldlinebeta2.coordsys = 'ras';

+{% include markup/danger %}
+In this case we did not do an actual OPM MEG measurement but only a 3D scan for demonstration purposes.
+Hence we read the sensor positions from the FieldLine beta 2 template grad structure.
+In normal situations you would read the sensor positions from the actual fif file that you recorded.
+In The FieldLine system the OPM sensors slide into the smart helmet; the fif file contains the actual position of the sensors relative to the helmet.
+{% include markup/end %}

     % align the sensors to the head fieldlinebeta2_head = ft_transform_geometry(transform_helmet2face, fieldlinebeta2);